ISSUIUC/ISS-Recovery/README.md

 **API Schema**
 `/`

-.. `/chute` : Endpoint for all parachute-related calculators .... `/`
+> `/chute` : Endpoint for all parachute-related calculators

+>> POST `/size` : Given some parachute and rocket parameters, determines chute size (unimplemented)

+>> POST `/sim` : Given parachute and rocket parameters, determines descent profile for the vehicle. (unimplemented, asynchronous)

+>> POST `/montecarlo` : Performs advanced analysis of chute simulation, granting access to more advanced statistics (such as opening shock calculations) (unimplemented, asynchronous)

-.. `/energetic` : Endpoint for energetic-related calculators ....
-POST `/sim` : Returns the required energetic masses for all `ESimData` schemas passed into this endpoint.
+> `/energetic` : Endpoint for energetic-related calculators

+>> POST `/sim` : Returns the required energetic masses for all `ESimData` schemas passed into this endpoint.
 Used for charge sizing.
 Returns as an array of `ESimResult` schemas.

-....
-POST `/rcm` : Returns the calculated efficiency for an ejection charge given mass and pressure parameters (Used for RCM/vacuum testing)
+>> POST `/rcm` : Returns the calculated efficiency for an ejection charge given mass and pressure parameters (Used for RCM/vacuum testing).
 Takes in the `RCMParam` schema and returns a single number between 0-1, signifying the energetic mass efficiency.

-....
-POST `/mass`: Returns the calculated efficiency for an ejection charge given only mass parameters (This is almost guaranteed to be inaccurate)
+>> POST `/mass`: Returns the calculated efficiency for an ejection charge given only mass parameters (This is almost guaranteed to be inaccurate).
 It is useful as a sanity check.
 Takes in a `MassParam` schema and returns a single number from 0-1, like `/rcm`

 #### Data schemas - Parameters